AdamRatcliffe-TomTom/mapbox-map-menu/README.md

 Removes the menu item from the menu.

-`setLayerVisibility(visibility: string)`
+`setLayerVisibility(visible: boolean)`

 Sets the visibility of the layer associated with this menu item.
-The visibility argument must be one of "visible" or "none".

 ### mapmenu.MenuSection